fzipp/pps/README.md

 Explanation video by the authors of the article (not this implementation):

+_How life emerges from a simple particle motion law: Introducing the Primordial Particle System_

 [![Video: How life emerges from a simple particle motion law: Introducing the Primordial Particle System](https://img.youtube.com/vi/makaJpLvbow/0.jpg)](https://www.youtube.com/watch?v=makaJpLvbow)

 ## Installation